andymancan2/HeatmapTelemetryCppPyMashup/README.md

 # GitHub Page for displaying Heatmaps of telemetry data with cpp + python via shared memory.

 10/15/23 This page is underconstruction.
 Expect version 1.0 available in a few days.
-This software is currently tested _
+This software is currently tested with ubuntu.

 </header>